 Using the Card for Purchases and ATM Withdrawals

-Prepaid debit cards can be used for purchases and ATM withdrawals just like traditional debit cards.
+Prepaid cards can be used for purchases and ATM withdrawals just like traditional debit cards.
 When making a purchase, users simply swipe or insert the card and enter their PIN or sign for the transaction.

 Some prepaid cards may also have a contactless payment feature, such as Apple Pay or Google Pay, that allows users to make purchases with their mobile device.
 For ATM withdrawals, users can use the card at any ATM that accepts the card network.